AdobeDocs/experience-manager-cloud-service.en/help/onboarding/aem-cs-team-product-profiles.md

         <td>AEM Users</td>
         <td>
             <ul>
                 <li>Intended for very limited access to AEM author environment features.
-Users in this product profile will be members of the "contrib" AEM group automatically created in AEM</li><br>
+Users in this product profile will be members of the "Contributors" AEM group automatically created in AEM</li><br>
                 <li>If the default service remains selected
                     <ul>
                         <li>users in this product profile will also be members of the "AEM Users - Service" AEM group</li>